EQEmu/eqemu-docs-v2/docs/developer/server-optimizations-blog.md

     * **NPC to NPC Aggro Scanning** - NPC aggro scanning would hit all entities and check multiple times per second per entity.
 This goes for client aggro scanning and NPC aggro scanning.
-    * **Client to MPC Aggro Scanning** - Clients would multiple times per second, per client loop through the entire entity list to determine whether or not they should aggro an NPC.
+    * **Client to NPC Aggro Scanning** - Clients would multiple times per second, per client loop through the entire entity list to determine whether or not they should aggro an NPC.
     * **Auras** - When auras are being processed, they loop all entities, performing distance checks before determining
     * **Animations** - We would send animation packets to every client in the zone.
 When all that matters are clients closest to us.
     * **AE Spells** - When AE spells of any sort are processed, rains, waves, the entire entity list is being looped (600